robn/Consul/README.md

 - `cb`

     A callback to call with the results of the method.
-Without this, the results are returned from the method, but only if `req_cb` is synchronous.
-If an asynchronous `req_cb` is used without a `cb` being passed to the method, the method return value is undefined.
+Without this, the results are returned from the method, but only if `request_cb` is synchronous.
+If an asynchronous `request_cb` is used without a `cb` being passed to the method, the method return value is undefined.

     If you just want to use this module to make simple calls to your Consul